Last Updated on 05/27/2023

 2023 – Vaseline is still not a cruelty-free brand.
 It sells wherever testing is legally required.

 Yes, Vaseline does test on animals in 2023.
 Testing by the suppliers and third parties on finished products or ingredients occur.

 Vaseline is not certified by PETA or Leaping Bunny as it is not cruelty-free.

 Is Vaseline sold in China?

-Yes, Vaseline is widely available in Mainland China, both offline as well as online.
+Yes, Vaseline is available in Mainland China, both offline as well as online.

 Does Vaseline manufacture in China?

 It is unconfirmed whether it manufactures in China.

 No, Vaseline is not 100% vegan.
 However, Vaseline offers some products that are free of any animal-derived ingredients.

 Do I recommend Vaseline?